Jaso-N7/corgi-cover/README.md

 cover".
 To be eligible they must own a corgi and live in either Illinois, Washington, New York or Colorado.

-This is Challenge 1 taken from the Enterprise Clojure course.
+This is the Challenge taken from the Enterprise Clojure course.

 ## Usage